TechLabs-Berlin/H8-Identifier/h8_identifier/twitter_classifier/README.md

 - If you can fix the bug so that you can run it also from main directory, please update - thanks a lot

 # url_to_hate.py takes a youtube url and generates predictions
-This project defines the function get_prediction(vidID)
+This project defines the function get_prediction(vidID, hate=10)

 Input:
 - youtube video ID
+- hate = integer, how many hate comments it should display, by default it is 10

 Output: